► All-new BMW 8-series

 If you want something hotter, you’ll be pleased to know there’s an M8 coming too, using the M5’s powertrain and a circa-650bhp V8 – but we’ll have to wait until summer 2019 for that one.

 New BMW 8-series: swish design

-Well, the new 8-series doesn’t stray too far from the concept that was revealed at the 2017 Villa d’Este concourse.
-BMW says the new Eight is one part of a new design language for the brand, which is meant to be cleaner and more contemporary.
+The new 8-series doesn’t stray too far from the concept that was revealed at the 2017 Villa d’Este concourse.
+BMW says the new 8-series is one part of a new design language for the brand, which is meant to be cleaner and more contemporary.

 Shallow headlights, that can be optioned up to use laser light, flank a massive kidney grille.
 The grille itself uses active aero aids and an ‘almost fully-sealed underbody’ helps keep the 8-series slippery at speed.